Tangled Paths: A Random Graph Model from Mallows Permutations: Introduction

-For an integer $s\geq 1 $ and real $1/2\leq \alpha< 1$ we say $G$ has an $(s,\alpha)$\textit{-separator} if there is a vertex subset $S$ with $|S|\leq s$ such that $G\backslash S $ can be partitioned into two disjoint sets of at most $\alpha|V|$ vertices with no crossing edges, see Section \ref{sec:notate}.
-Balanced separators (e.g.\ $\alpha=2/3$) are useful for designing divide and conquer algorithms, in particular for problems on planar graphs \cite{TarLip}.
-Balanced separators have intimate connections to notions of sparsity for graphs \cite{Sparsity}.
+For an integer $s\geq 1 $ and $1/2\leq \alpha< 1$ we say that a graph $G$ with vertex set $V$ has an $(s,\alpha)$\textit{-separator} if there is a vertex subset $S$ with $|S|\leq s$ such that $V\backslash S $ can be partitioned into two disjoint sets of at most $\alpha|V|$ vertices with no crossing edges, see Section \ref{sec:notate}.
+Balanced separators (e.g.\ $\alpha=2/3$) are useful for designing divide and conquer algorithms, in particular for problems on planar graphs \cite{TarLip}, and are connected to other notions of sparsity \cite{Sparsity}.